- Moving to UK from Germany for work

 What are the Other UK Family Visas?

 As alluded to, there are other immigration permissions within the UK Family Visa category.
 If you are the long-term unmarried partner of a British or Irish citizen or person with settled status in the UK, you can apply for an Unmarried Partner Visa.
+There are certain visas that allow for you to move to the UK with a dependent (for example a child under 18, or someone you care for).

 You can also apply for a Family Visa on the basis of providing care for your child.
 Your child must be under 18-years-old and a British or Irish citizen or person with settled status.